-- IBC tends to have a higher incidence in younger women. - African American women have a higher risk of the disease and are diagnosed at a younger age. - IBC tends to have a higher incidence among overweight and obese women. - Women who are pregnant or breastfeeding may be diagnosed with IBC. - Men can be diagnosed with IBC, typically at an older age than women.
+- IBC tends to have a higher incidence in younger women. - African American women have a slightly higher risk of the disease. - IBC tends to have a higher incidence among overweight and obese women. - Women who are pregnant or breastfeeding may be diagnosed with IBC. - Men can be diagnosed with IBC.